 You can download IMAT by clicking on the appropriate link below.
 The IMAT download is password-protected.
 If you are a current customer, please email us to receive the password.
-If you would like a demo, please fill out the demo request form and the appropriate information will be provided to you.
 You will also need the Sentinel RMS license server to run IMAT.

 Older versions of IMAT, IMAT+FEA, IMAT+Modal, IMAT+Signal:

 ATA has previous versions of IMAT available that work with older versions of MATLAB and Windows.
 Please contact us regarding your specific request in these situations.
 In your comments, please be sure to list operating system specifications as well as MATLAB version.